Abstracts for poster presentations will be accepted until Tuesday 30 April 2019.

-Authors will be notified of the acceptance of their abstract by Friday, 22 March 2019.
+Authors will be notified of the acceptance of their poster by Friday 17 May 2019.

 Presenters are required to register for the conference and pay the appropriate registration fee.
 The registration deadline for presenters is Friday, 26 April 2019.